robotics-4-all/smauto/README.md

 #### Condition Formatting:

 You can combine two conditions into a more complex one using logical operators.
-A Condition looks like this:
+The general format of the Condition is:

 `(condition_1) LOGICAL_OP (condition_2)`